mt-cs/marisatania/ethical-fashion/README.md

 ### Directory

-Here is the structure of this directory:
+Here is the project structure:
 ```
 finalProject/
 ├─ assets/